GSA/piv-guides/_networkconfig/2a_domaincontrollers.md

 collection: networkconfig
 permalink: networkconfig/2a_domaincontrollers/
 ---
-# What are Domain Controller certificate profiles?
+# How do I create Domain Controller certificate profiles?

 To use smartcards and PIV credentials for network authentication, all Domain Controllers need to have Domain Controller authentication certificates.